-&lt;sup>1Either an antigen test or NAAT can be used as a clearance test to return to work; however, antigen testing is preferred because a NAAT test may remain positive for some time following infection.
+1Either an antigen test or NAAT can be used as a clearance test to return to work; however, antigen testing is preferred because a NAAT test may remain positive for some time following infection.

-&lt;sup>2LHD - Local Health Department, OHCR = IDPH Office of Health Care Regulation
+2LHD - Local Health Department, OHCR = IDPH Office of Health Care Regulation

-Table 5: Work Exclusions & Restrictions for Asymptomatic HCP with Exposures - New Vaccination Status Conventional Contingency Crisis (Must notify LHD and OHCR) Boosted HCP have Work Exclusion Required Testing Work Exclusion Required Testing Work Exclusion Required Testing received all COVID- Allowed to work with Allowed to work with negative test Allowed to work No additional testing Allowed to work No additional testing 19 vaccine doses. testing completed on days 1 and 5-7 post required to work but required to work but including booster exposure, unless within 90 days of Must be include HCP in outbreak Must be asymptomatic include HCP in outbreak dose(s) Must be asymptomatic COVID-19 infection. asymptomatic testing completed every testing completed every 4030(3) Note: HCP with prolonged, 3-7 days, unless within 90 3-7 days , unless within Screen for continued exposure in the home, days of COVID-19 90 days of COVID-19 symptoms twice must additionally test weekly for infection infection. per shift two weeks after the last exposure per onne date.
-Vaccinated or 10 days off (ideal) If excluded from work for 10 days, Allowed to work Allowed to work with Allowed to work with Allowed to work with Unvaccinated no testing is required to return to with negative negative test completed negative testing negative test completed work. testing on days 1 and 5-7 post on days 1 and 5-7 post Vaccinated HCP exposure, unless within exposure, unless within have received all Note: HCP with prolonged, 90 days of COVID-19 90 days of COVID-19 primary COVID-19 continued exposure in the home, infection.
-Must be asymptomatic infection. vaccine doses but are allowed to work with negative Must be not the booster. test completed on days 1 and 5-7 asymptomatic Note: HCP with post exposure, unless within 90 prolonged, continued Note: HCP with Unvaccinated HCP days of COVID-19 infection, must exposure in the home, are prolonged, continued have NOT received additionally test weekly for two allowed to work with exposure in the home, all primary COVID- OR weeks after the last exposure date. negative test completed are allowed to work with 19 vaccine doses.
-7 days off May return after 7 days with one on days 1 and 5-7 post negative test completed 7 days on negative test exposure, unless within on days 1 and 5-7 post Screen for Must be asymptomatic liegative test 90 days of COVID-19 exposure, unless within symptoms twice ividat be asymptomatic Note: HCP with prolonged , infection., must 90 days of COVID-19 for per shift continued exposure in the home, additionally test weekly two weeks after the last are allowed to work following for two weeks after the exposure date. testing cadence noted above last exposure date. under 10 days off. • diaci 10 days oii.
+Table 6: Work Exclusions & Restrictions for Asymptomatic HCP with Exposures - Updated Vaccination Status Conventional Contingency Crisis (Must notify LHD and OHCR) Work Exclusion Required Testing Work Exclusion Required Testing Work Exclusion Required Testing Allowed to work with Allowed to work with negative test Allowed to work No additional testing Allowed to work No additional testing Up to Date testing completed on days 1 and 5-7 post required to work but required to work but op to Date exposure, unless within 90 days of Must be include HCP in outbreak Must be asymptomatic include HCP in outbreak Screen for Must be asymptomatic COVID-19 infection. asymptomatic testing completed every testing completed every symptoms twice Note: HCP with prolonged, 3-7 days, unless within 90 3-7 days, unless within per shift for 10 days continued exposure in the home, days of COVID-19 90 days of COVID-19 per silit for 10 days must additionally test weekly for infection infection. two weeks after the last exposure date.
+Not Up to Date 10 days off (ideal) If excluded from work for 10 days, Allowed to work Allowed to work with Allowed to work with Allowed to work with no testing is required to return to with negative negative test completed negative testing negative test completed Screen for work. testing on days 1 and 5-7 post on days 1 and 5-7 post symptoms twice exposure, unless within exposure, unless within per shift for 10 days Note: HCP with prolonged, 90 days of COVID-19 90 days of COVID-19 continued exposure in the home, infection.
+Must be asymptomatic infection. are allowed to work with negative Must be test completed on days 1 and 5-7 asymptomatic Note: HCP with post exposure, unless within 90 prolonged, continued Note: HCP with days of COVID-19 infection, must exposure in the home, are prolonged, continued additionally test weekly for two allowed to work with exposure in the home, OR weeks after the last exposure date. negative test completed are allowed to work with 7 days off May return after 7 days with one on days 1 and 5-7 post negative test completed 7 days off exposure, unless within on days 1 and 5-7 post Must be asymptomatic negative test 90 days of COVID-19 exposure, unless within Must be asymptomatic Note: HCP with prolonged, infection., must 90 days of COVID-19 for continued exposure in the home, additionally test weekly two weeks after the last are allowed to work following for two weeks after the exposure date. testing cadence noted above last exposure date. under 10 days off. • under 10 days on.